 Every 529 plan has fees.
 These may include advisor fees, program management fees, maintenance fees and investment manager expense fees.
-Expect higher fees in using actively managed mutual funds compared to passive investments like exchange traded funds (ETFs).
+Expect higher fees when using actively managed mutual funds compared to passively management funds.

 Some states and program managers may offer incentives in the form of a fee waiver if you opt to fund your account with direct deposit.